-The treatment of sliding and impact along interfaces has always been an important capability in DYNA3D and more recently in LS-DYNA.
-Three distinct methods for handling this have been implemented, which we will refer to as the kinematic constraint method, the penalty method, and the distributed parameter method.
-Of these, the first approach is now used for tying interfaces.
-The relative merits of each approach are discussed below.
+The treatment of sliding and impact along interfaces has always been an important capability in LS-DYNA and its predecessors.
+We have implemented three distinct methods for handling contact: the kinematic constraint, penalty, and distributed parameter.
+Of these, we use the first approach for tying interfaces.
+We discuss the relative merits of each approach in Sections 30.2, 30.3, and 30.4.

 Interfaces can be defined in three dimensions by listing in arbitrary order all triangular and quadrilateral segments that comprise each side of the interface.
-One side of the interface is designated as the slave side, and the other is designated as the master side.
-Nodes lying in those surfaces are referred to as slave and master nodes, respectively.
-In the symmetric penalty method, this distinction is irrelevant, but in the other methods the slave nodes are constrained to slide on the master surface after impact and must remain on the master surface until a tensile force develops between the node and the surface.
+We designate one side of the interface as the tracked side and the other as the reference side.
+We refer to nodes on those surfaces as tracked and reference nodes, respectively.
+In the symmetric penalty method, both sides of the interface act as the tracked and reference surfaces.
+But for the other methods, LS-DYNA constrains the tracked nodes to slide on the reference surface after impact and remain on the reference surface until a tensile force develops between the node and the surface.
+In the keyword input, surfaces A and B give the surfaces, where for nonsymmetric methods, A is the tracked surface and B is the reference surface.

 Today, automatic contact definitions are commonly used.
-In this approach the slave and master surfaces are generated internally within LS-DYNA from the part ID's given for each surface.
-For automotive crash models it is quite common to include the entire vehicle in one single surface contact definition where the all the nodes and elements within the interface can interact.
+In this approach, LS-DYNA internally generates the tracked and reference surfaces from the part IDs given for each surface.
+For automotive crash models, including the entire vehicle in one single surface contact definition, where all the nodes and elements within the interface can interact, is quite common.